fbpx

 What is a Notice of Intent to Levy?

 An IRS Intent to Levy Notice is only sent out when you’re seriously delinquent on owed taxes and have made no effort to resolve the situation.
-The IRS must provide you a notice in advance before seizing property, garnishing wages, putting levies on your bank accounts, and other assets.
+The IRS sends you a notice in advance before seizing property, garnishing wages, putting levies on your bank accounts, and other assets.
 Under the law the IRS must do the following at least 30 days before taking action on seizing any assets:

 • Provide written notice of the intent to levy